Who we are

 Tel.: +45 25 25 25 25

-As a data controller, CACHET is committed to giving the utmost attention to the security and protection of your privacy.
-CACHET processes your personal data in compliance with applicable privacy and personal data laws according to the European General Data Protection Regulation (GDPR).
+As a data controller, DTU is committed to giving the utmost attention to the security and protection of your privacy.
+DTU processes your personal data in compliance with applicable privacy and personal data laws according to the European General Data Protection Regulation (GDPR).

 All data collection in the CARP Studies app is done as part of a Research Study (“Study”).
 A Study will always have a researcher who is responsible for the Study (“Researcher”).